Easy Watermelon Detox Water Recipe

 Watermelons are rich in vitamin A, which supports immune health and helps maintain healthy skin and eyes.
 Watermelon also contains lycopene, an antioxidant that may help protect against certain types of cancer.

 Beta-carotene is a precursor to vitamin A, which is important for vision and a great immune system.
-Lycopene is also an antioxidant that has been linked to lower risks of heart disease and cancer.
+Lycopene is also an antioxidant linked to lower heart disease and cancer risks.

 Watermelon is a great source of vitamin C, which is important for your immune system.
-It also provides a good dose of iron and magnesium, which are important for energy production in muscles.
+It also provides a good dose of iron and magnesium, important for muscle energy production.
 Vitamin C is a powerful antioxidant that can help to protect your cells from damage.

 Watermelon is also a good source of magnesium and potassium, which contain important electrolytes for the body.